Tactical Cluster: Batch Processing Pipelines

 # ... downstream processing ...

 Shapely Integration Trade-offs: DuckDB Spatial handles bulk operations (intersections, unions, area calculations) natively at C++ speed.
-Offload to Shapely only for complex topology validation (is_valid_reason), custom coordinate transformations, or graph-based spatial analysis.
+Offload to Shapely only for complex topology validation or custom analysis not available in DuckDB.
 The overhead of Arrow-to-Python object conversion typically negates performance gains for >100k geometries.

 For downstream GIS analysis, synchronize results directly to GeoPandas without intermediate CSV/JSON serialization.
 The DuckDB to GeoPandas Sync workflow details zero-copy Arrow interchange, but batch pipelines must enforce explicit garbage collection after each chunk to prevent Python’s reference cycle detector from stalling execution.